ibowditch/userdocs/administration.md

 imported from SAP, and the SAP records supersede any other records that may have been set up before.

 In general, you should not change or add any certification records, except through importing from SAP.
-If the SAP records are incorrect, or some are missing, the priority should be to get them fixed in SAP, rather than fixing them in the sign-in system.
+If the SAP records are incorrect, or some are missing, the priority should be to get them fixed in SAP, rather than fixing them in RFStag.
 The corrections will come through next time you import records from SAP.

 ### Driving Permissions (TD & PD)

-Permission to drive Brigade vehicles is given by the Brigade Captain, and records of who can drive which vehicles are stored as certifications in the sign-in system.
+Permission to drive Brigade vehicles is given by the Brigade Captain, and records of who can drive which vehicles are stored as certifications in RFStag.

 These are not RFS qualifications, and are not recorded in SAP, as they are local to the brigade.

-If the Brigade Captain authorises a member to drive the brigade's heavy vehicles, a certification of type **TD** should be created and stored in the certification section of the sign-in system admin area.
+If the Brigade Captain authorises a member to drive the brigade's heavy vehicles, a certification of type **TD** should be created and stored in the certification section of the RFStag admin area.
 Similarly, members who are permitted to drive light vehicles (but not heavy vehicles) should have a **PD** certification recorded in their name.

 Make sure you add a certification date to these, to keep a record of when they were granted.